entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 > Note: A portal, website, web app, or mobile app built with Entando is called an Entando Application.
 An Entando Application is an assembly of out-of-the-box and/or custom-built components running on the Entando Platform.
-Entando Components can be widgets, micro frontends, microservices, page templates, WCMS content or WCMS content types.
+Entando components can be widgets, micro frontends, microservices, page templates, WCMS content or WCMS content types.

 ## Key Entando Concepts
 ### Entando App Builder